 Doctors may misdiagnose a stroke as a seizure-related disorder, as post-seizure symptoms can be similar to a stroke.

-Vertigo is caused by an imbalance within the inner ear and can cause extreme dizziness, confusion and even leaning to one side, all of which can be symptoms of stroke.
+An imbalance within the inner ear causes vertigo and can cause extreme dizziness, confusion and even leaning to one side, all of which can be stroke symptoms.

 Someone having a stroke may appear to be intoxicated with drugs or alcohol.
-A person who is intoxicated may stumble, have trouble speaking, and not be able to walk straight, all of which can also be attributed to a person suffering a stroke.
+An intoxicated person may stumble, have trouble speaking, and be unable to walk straight, all of which can also be attributed to a person suffering a stroke.